-CAICW has advocated since 2004 for families at risk of harm from the Indian Child Welfare Act (ICWA).
-Our advocacy has been both judicial and educational, as well as a prayer resource for families and a shoulder to cry on.
+The Christian Alliance for Indian Child Welfare, a national non-profit Christian ministry and family advocacy, has been advocating for families since February, 2004.
+Our advocacy has been both judicial and educational, as well as a prayer resource for families and a shoulder to cry on..

 - Indian Child Welfare Act: Though ICWA Supporters say safeguards within the Indian Child Welfare Act prevent misuse, scores of multi-racial children have been hurt.
 Kids, never involved with the reservation, are forcefully removed from safe, loving home and placed with strangers – sometimes unsafe strangers.
 These children need help.